swimos/swimos-docs/src/_posts/2023-11-28-server-recon-explained.md

 <a href="http://docs.swim.ai/js/latest/modules/_swim_recon.html" target="_target">Recon</a> is object notation used SwimOS platform for configuration files and for communication between Web Agents.

 The are three primary parts of SwimOS server configration:
-- web attributes
+- Web attributes
-- fabric attributes
+- Fabric attributes
-- kernel directives
+- Kernel directives

 ## Web Attributes